Geometry-Aware Cross Modal Alignment for Light Field-LiDAR Semantic Segmentation

 After the extraction of the features, the Point-Pixel Feature Fusion Module (PFFM) is proposed to fuse the image features $\{F_{img1}, F_{img2}, \cdots, F_{imgn}\}$ and the features of the voxels $F_{voxel}^i$, which will be discussed in detail in the following subsection \textit{Point-Pixel Feature Fusion Module (PFFM)}.
 In PFFM, the sparse characteristics of point clouds will be completed, and the fused feature map \(\hat{F}_{fused}\) is obtained.

 On this basis, a \textit{Depth Difference Perception Module (DDPM)} is proposed, with the input predicted depth map for each image $D_{pred}$ and the sparse depth map $D_{sparse}$ presenting the depth values for 3D LiDAR coordinates projected onto the image plane.
 By utilizing depth difference perception, we obtain the attention score map $\hat{D}_{diff}$ for the occluded objects and send it into the PFFM to optimize the representation in the sparse point cloud module.
 The detailed description of DDPM will be presented in subsection \textit{Depth Difference Perception Module (DDPM)}.

-Ultimately, by inputting the $F_{voxel}^l$ for each layer , Mseg3D \cite{b5}, including multi-scale feature extraction modules and context information fusion modules, and the segmentation head are applied to obtain the fused output $\hat{y}_{img}$ in the image branch and the output $\hat{y}_{point}$ in the point cloud branch.
+Ultimately, by inputting the $F_{voxel}^l$ for each layer, Mseg3D \cite{b5}, including multi-scale feature extraction modules and context information fusion modules, and the segmentation head are applied to obtain the fused output $\hat{y}_{img}$ in the image branch and the output $\hat{y}_{point}$ in the point cloud branch.